bigdata-page/system-utils/README.rst

 system-utils
 ============

-Basic tools to check your system.
+Basic tools for your system.